mitchellirmer/GranularLammpsDump.jl/README.md

 # GranularLammpsDump.jl
+Visit GitHub pages documentation [here](https://mitchellirmer.github.io/GranularLammpsDump.jl/).

-For sheared granular flows: tools for parsing LAMMPS dumps (dump files), exporting the parsed dumps, and visualizing.
+Tools for parsing LAMMPS dumps (dump files), exporting the parsed dumps, and visualizing the simulation as a .mp4 movie.
+Developed as part of a master's thesis in sheared, vibrated granular flows at the Naval Postgraduate School, Monterey CA.

 ### Reading and Parsing Dumps
 1. Read an entire dump file into a dictionary with readdump(inputfile).
 In principle, this works with any dump file with at least 6 outputs.